 Stationery and memory stick.

-Recommended textbooks are available in the Learning Resource Centre but if you want to buy a suitable book you should allow approx. 40.
+Recommended textbooks are available in the Learning Resource Centre.
 The course tutor will provide details of this at the beginning of the course.

 Please note that all courses are subject to minimum numbers and course descriptions may be subject to change.
 A place on your chosen course is not confirmed until all of the necessary enrolment paperwork is signed and any relevant fees are paid.
 The team will be in touch to discuss this with you, once your application has been processed.

 Click an option below to see more details and to apply.